 a.
-The District strategic and school DASH plans that document needs, goals, strategies, and outcomes related to Indian student performance; b.
-State and federal reports which document Indian student needs and performance outcomes;
+The District strategic and school DASH plans that document needs, goals, strategies, and outcomes related to Native American student performance;

-c.
+b.
+State and federal reports which document Native American student needs and performance outcomes; c.
 All Title Programs; Emphasis on Title VII Impact Aid Application for funds;

-d.
-Any evaluations of those programs in which Indian children are participating; e.
+Any evaluations of those programs in which Native American students are participating;

+e.
 The District Indian Education Status Report on growth, disaggregated by school, ethnicity, tribe, SWD, ELL with written explanations of the results shown by the data.

-Policy I: The Grants Cibola County School District will disseminate relevant applications, evaluations, program plans and information related to the District's education program and activities with sufficient advance notice to allow tribes and parents of Indian children the opportunity to review and make recommendations [34 CFR 222.94 (h)(1)]
+Policy I: The Grants Cibola County School District will disseminate relevant applications, evaluations, program plans and information related to the District's education program and activities with sufficient advance notice to allow tribes and parents of Native American students the opportunity to review and make recommendations.
+[34 CFR 222.94 (b)(1)]